-Experts say it will be up to Enders to nominate the three board members of the national defence entities.
+Experts say it will be up to Enders to nominate the three board members of the national defense entities.
 The French and German governments can approve or disapprove the triumvirate as a whole, but not haggle over individuals.

 Even so, delicate questions remain over whether any of these national champions can also chair the whole EADS board.
 In theory, experts say nothing excludes this, but it will probably be avoided to prevent new problems of political mistrust.

 "It will be a more normal process, but realistically have to reflect government wishes to some degree," said Cunningham of Agency Partners.
-"It is a qualitative change, but all defence companies are to some extent beholden to their governments."
+"It is a qualitative change, but all defense companies are to some extent beholden to their governments."